cartesi/rollups-contracts/README.md

 cast call $(jq -r .address deployments/31337/InputBox.json) 'getDeploymentBlockNumber()(uint256)'
 ```

+## Deployment

+If you wish to deploy the contracts to a live network, we may suggest our [deployment guide](./docs/deployment.md).

 ## Documentation

 A more in-depth documentation on the contracts can be found [here](./docs/contracts.md).